rubenrabb01/Modeling-MacFish-database/Use of reservoir parts.md

 ```
 ## Fit Proportional Odds Model (_POGLMM_) to  the data of daily use of reservoir parts (FULL DATASET)

-_The fitted models will serve to test the hypothesis that pike, pikeperch and wels make different use of the different reservoir parts and wether there are seasonal preferences_
+The fitted models will serve to test the hypothesis that _pike_, _pikeperch_ and _wels_ make different use of the different reservoir parts and wether there are seasonal preferences

 - We will consider a logit model with four factors for the ordered response in reservoir parts use fitted using the _clmm_ function for mixed-effects models in library **ordinal**